-In April 2021, the CAR will launch a new accreditation information system.
+In spring 2021, the CAR will launch a new accreditation information system.
 With the new system, MAP-accredited facilities and associated personnel will provide all required information and documents exclusively online, including images.
 The new portal will also provide detailed guidance at each stage of the accreditation process.
 Questions and concerns about accreditation requirements can be addressed quickly and easily from within the portal.

 MAP is aimed at providing the highest quality of care for breast imaging in Canada.
 The clinic accreditation process is an important element of enhancing care and engendering trust.
 The new online system will help to further amplify these values as well as safeguard patients, while simplifying the process for radiologists and medical radiation technologists (MRTs).

 The new digital system will make the accreditation process more straightforward and efficient.
 We want to acknowledge that some processes are going to change, and that these changes will come with a learning curve.
 The MAP team has taken steps to ensure that there is ample time for facilities, radiologists, and MRTs to familiarize themselves with the new software while receiving guidance and support.
 We will be working with you every step of the way through the accreditation process.

 Things you should know:

 - All reporting requirements for facilities and individuals are online.

 - You will no longer be asked for the same information by multiple facilities.
 Radiologists and MRTs manage their own profile and requirements.

 - You will receive email notifications about actions that must be taken.